NPodlozhniy/npodlozhniy.github.io/content/posts/sequential-testing.md

 ## Expan Flaw

-Remember I promised to show, that `expan` way to determine boundaries is wrong, so here is a quick proof: the code is taken without changes from their GitHub: [zalando/expan/early_stopping](https://github.com/zalando/expan/blob/master/expan/core/early_stopping.py)
+It's kind of a hot take, remember I promised to provide evidence that `expan` way to determine boundaries is inaccurate, so here is a quick proof: the code is taken with no changes from their GitHub: [zalando/expan/early_stopping](https://github.com/zalando/expan/blob/master/expan/core/early_stopping.py)

 <details>
 <summary>Code</summary>